-The importance of silk in the cloth-making industry cannot be underscored.
+The importance of silk in the cloth-making industry cannot be exaggerated.
 Textiles made of silk fiber are common throughout the world, especially in China where silk production was started.
 Clothes made from silk are particularly popular because of their texture.
-Such material has a shimmering appearance and able to refract the light from different angles, thus producing different colors.
-Silk fiber can be obtained from several insects but the most popular one is silkmoth (scientifically known as Bombyx mori).
+Such material has a shimmering appearance and is able to refract the light from different angles, thus producing different colors.
+Silk fiber can be obtained from several insects but the most popular one is silkmoth.
 Important to note is that the fiber is only produced by the larvae of the insect.
 Silk can also be obtained from other insects such as wasps, bees, ants, beetle, flies, and fleas.

 Brief History Of Silk Production